OSRHE Program Code: 103

 Tahlequah, OK 74464

-For those persons who wish to pursue a degree, but are not able to meet the requirements for the undergraduate GPA and/or MAT/GRE, conditional enrollment may be allowed as follows:
+*Conditional Admission.
+For individuals who wish to pursue a degree, but are unable to meet the undergraduate GPA requirements, conditional enrollment may be allowed as follows:

-- A graduate program GPA of 3.5 must be obtained for twelve credit hours of coursework taken at Northeastern State University, and all other admittance requirements must be completed during the first semester of enrollment.
+- A graduate program GPA of 3.5 must be obtained for 12 credit hours of course work taken at Northeastern State University, and all other admittance requirements must be completed during first semester of enrollment.

-- Full admittance will be considered by the Admissions Committee at the completion of 12 credit hours upon the written request of the student within the semester deadlines for admissions.
+- Full admittance will be considered by the program faculty at the completion of 12 credit hours upon the written request of the student within the semester deadlines for admissions.

 - The second semester of enrollment will have to be authorized by the student’s advisor.